 Pen shell, also known as fan mussel, is a bivalve mollusk with a shell-shaped somewhat like a quill pen, hence the name.
 It is a species of clam originally found in the Mediterranean.
 Today it can also be found in other areas, with much pen shell being imported from the Philippines.
 In size, the shell ranges from a foot long to up to four feet long.
 The mollusks live buried in mud and sand at depths of one to two feet.

 Easy to work with, pen shell has been used to make traditional earrings and adornment for powwow dancers.
 The shell is thin enough to make a pleasant tinkling sound when the dancers move.
-Pen shell is also popular with heishi artists such as Janice Tenorio because of that same ease with which it can be worked.
+Pen shell is also popular with heishi artists because of that same ease with which it can be worked.
 Another reason for its popularity is that the shell is more affordable than others.

 But, like many other marine animals, the pen shell is facing the challenge of living in waters that are no longer as pristine, nor as nurturing as before.
 Tenorio notes that the pen shell she gets today is not of as high a quality as before.
 The color is less brilliant, and the shells are getting smaller and thinner.